apache/incubator-datalab/USER_GUIDE.md

 To do that open any of the analytical tools and select proper kernel/interpreter:

 **Jupyter** – go to Kernel and choose preferable interpreter between local and Computational resource ones.
-Currently we have added support of Python 2/3, Spark, Scala, R in Jupyter.
+Currently we have added support of Python 2 (only for local kernel)/3, Spark, Scala, R in Jupyter.

 ![Jupiter](doc/jupiter.png)